 - Digital Business and Innovation

-- Focus on operational aspects of managing businesses in an ethical and fair manner across a range of business environments
+- focus on operational aspects of managing businesses in an ethical and fair manner across a range of business environments; and

 - Work-Based Learning Two

 - examine business and management themes at a more strategic level, choosing electives from a range of modules on offer;

 - develop valuable project management skills and experience in the application of project management techniques through a client brief; and

 - create a fully costed business plan for a new business venture.

 - Work-Based Learning Three